 Writing is regularly moderated across the school.
 Reading and SPaG (Spelling, Punctuation and Grammar) are assessed on a termly basis via written assessments.

-Miss Emma Hitchcock & Miss Amber Tuke (English Leader)
+Miss Daisy West (English Leader) & Miss Amber Tuke (Reading Leader)